 FRHist S, FEcclesHS, FRSE

 An undergraduate and postgraduate at Jesus College, Cambridge (1968-73), David Bebbington subsequently became a research fellow of Fitzwilliam College, Cambridge (1973-76).
-Since 1976 he has taught at the University of Stirling, where from 1999 he has been Professor of History.
+He taught at the University of Stirling from 1976 to 2019 and is now Emeritus Professor of History there.
 He has also served as Visiting Distinguished Professor of History at Baylor University, Texas, and is a Fellow of the Royal Society of Edinburgh.
 His publications include Evangelicalism in Modern Britain (1989), Patterns in History (4th edn, 2018) and Baptists through the Centuries (2nd edn, 2018).
 His chief research field is the Evangelical movement in Britain and abroad and his main project at present is work on Victorian Wesleyan Methodism at Brunswick Chapel, Leeds, and in the Shetland Isles.

 Part way through a career in PR, setting up my own business gave me time to pursue my interest in history.
 After completing my PhD in Early Modern Bible commentaries I have written a number of peer-reviewed articles and have just finished a book on Sevenoaks in the long nineteenth century, jointly with Professor David Killingray.